 Under Dutch law, a foreign employer is allowed to reimburse employees for any extraterritorial costs they incur while working in the Netherlands.
-This, however, is a very complicated administrative procedure that becomes more complex when the number of your employees working in the Netherlands increases.
+This is, however, a very complicated administrative procedure that becomes even more complex as the number of your employees working in the Netherlands increases.
 The 30 percent tax ruling in the Netherlands allows employers and employees to deal with this in an easier way.
 By petitioning the tax office, the employer can invoke the Netherlands’ 30 percent tax ruling and pay out a tax-free cost allowance to their employees.
-By including this amount (roughly 30%) in the employee’s salary, the employee’s net salary is increased while the cost to the employer remains the same.
+By including this amount (roughly 30%) in the employee’s salary, the employee’s net salary is increased while costs remain the same for the employer.
 This is the very essence of the Netherlands’ 30 percent tax ruling.

 In order to benefit from the Dutch tax system, several conditions must met.

 The 30% ruling does not offer a 70/30 split of gross salary into taxable and non-taxable income.
 Instead, employees who use the 30% ruling receive 70% of their gross salary as total taxable income.
 The 30% referenced in the ruling will be paid as additional tax-free remuneration.
 This leads to a tax benefit for employers and a higher net income for employees eligible for the 30% ruling.